 You see, a 529 plan can be a great tool based on a family’s overall college funding strategy.
 In fact, I recently opened up a 529 account in conjunction with another tool when my son was born.

 On the other hand, a 529 can be something that negatively impacts your ability to receive and maximize your aid.

-Rather than focus on a product, families should look at four core components before discussing strategies and products.
+Rather than focus on a financial product, families should look at five core components before discussing and implementing strategies.
 Be sure to ask yourself these questions.

 - What funds are available to pay the college bill?

 - Are there additional funds I can access (loans, scholarships, tax credits)?

 - How do these resources impact my ability to receive merit money and/or financial aid?

 - Do I have a four year funding plan that accounts for every penny of the college costs?